 You can use this tool to support your conversations with a parent/carer to help explain what you've noticed, talk through what might be needed to ensure the child's needs are met and how to support this happening.
 Use the tick boxes to record areas of concern; further information about the area of need can be seen by clicking on the 'i'; (or read Guidance notes overleaf).

 Complete the notes section on the second page and save a copy of this e-tool in line with your data storage policies.
-If you need to print a paper copy, click here.

 This tool does not replace the need to use the Graded Care Profile2.